joshbegley/nyt-latest/README.md

 `Adelman coached the final three games of the regular season and through two rounds of the postseason.`\
 https://nytimes.com/athletic/6376011/2025/05/22/david-adelman-nuggets-head-coach-hired/

-**Mets takeaways: Huascar Brazobán's confidence, power outage for two sluggers and more**\
+**Mets takeaways: Huascar Brazobán's confidence, power outage for 2 sluggers and more**\
 `Brazobán barely made the Opening Day roster.
 Now he's one of Carlos Mendoza's most-trusted high-leverage relievers. `\
 https://nytimes.com/athletic/6375843/2025/05/22/mets-huascar-brazoban-mark-vientos-francisco-alvarez/